yskong224/SparsEDA-Python/README.md

 Ten subjects (Five females and five males) with pain and stress data have been tested to compare with the original code written in Matlab).

-Following figure shows the length (sec) distribution of 10 subjects:
+Following figure shows the length (sec) distribution of 10 subjects:<br>
 <img src="time_plot.png" width=288 height=216>

-Following figure shows the performance distribution between this and Matlab codes:
+Following figure shows the performance distribution between this and Matlab codes:<br>
 <img src="rmse_plot.png" width=288 height=216>